Speak at a public hearing

 What happens at the hearing

-Speakers are called from the speakers list in the order that they signed up, alternating between those in favour, and those opposed.
+Speakers are called from the speakers list in the order that they signed up.
 At the end of the speakers list, the Chair may call on speakers from the audience.

 You will have 5 minutes to address Council for a first time.
 After everyone who wishes to speak has spoken once, speakers will then be allowed one additional five minute presentation.
 Any additional presentations will only be allowed at the discretion of the Chair.